-The Boneyard Project, the parent of this website, accomplishes something never before done.
-It celebrates all of the women who do orthopaedic surgery, both past and present.
-The pioneering women in the profession, now deceased, are honored on the Home page and via video Tribute Circles.
+The Boneyard Project, the parent of this website, accomplishes something never done before.
+It celebrates ALL of the women of orthopaedic surgery, both past and present.
+Those pioneering women in the profession who are now deceased, are honored on the Home page and via video Tribute Circles.

 Present day female orthopaedic surgeons are celebrated through their own storytelling.
 All have voluntarily agreed to an interview for this project and have provided a true story from their orthopaedic training or careers.
 They were encouraged to choose a story of significance, be it positive, legendary, inspirational, career altering, negative, or otherwise.
 The decade of occurrence is recorded for historical reference.